HomeConnecting multiple GigE cameras to one ethernet port

 - Camera 3 -> 192.168.0.53

 In step 1 and 2 of this article we explain how you can program the IP addresses of every camera using the GigE IP configutor that is installed with our SDK

 Step 3, calculate the packetsize and package delay.

-The packetsize and packetdelay are parameters to control the bandwith of an industrial GigE camera.
-When connecting multiple cameras to one system we have to reduce the bandwith of every camera, to make sure images are transferred stable from the camera to the PC.
+The packetsize and packetdelay are parameters to control the bandwidth of an industrial GigE camera.
+When connecting multiple cameras to one system we have to reduce the bandwidth of every camera, to make sure images are transferred stable from the camera to the PC.
 Incorrect parameters will cause no images or incomplete images.

 • 1 Gbps = 1000 Mbit/s = 125 Mbyte/sec

 • Available bandwidth is 125 Mbyte/sec * 0.9 (90% bandwidth) = 112,5 Mbyte/sec

 • With 4 cameras, the maximum bandwidth you can allocate for each camera will be 112.5 Mbyte/s /4= 28.1 Mbyte/sec per camera

 • With a resolution of 6.3Mpixel per camera, each camera can have a max frame-rate of: 28.1 (max bandwidth available per camera ) / 6.3Mpixel (resolution of camera) = 4,46fps

 Defining values packet size (GevSCPS) and packet delay (GevSCPD)